GRIFFINCollaboration/griffin-dashboard/README.md

  - Wrap all your html in a template tag that looks like `<template id='template-name'>`
  - Any javascript specific to this template can be included in `<script>` tags at the end, and will be available at global scope.

 That's it!
-Fire up demo.html in Chrome or Firefox, and don't forget to open the console to see the callbacks at work.
-The actual dashboard pages provide more sophisticated examples, but they all follow this basic structure.
+Fire up `demo.html` in Chrome or Firefox, and don't forget to open the console to see the callbacks at work.
+The actual Dashboard pages provide more sophisticated examples, but they all follow this basic structure.

 ### Contributing Guidelines

 Contributions to the Dashboard are very welcome!
 Please follow the guidelines below:

+ - Start by opening an issue in the [main repo](https://github.com/GRIFFINCollaboration/griffin-dashboard) to discuss your proposed changes.
  - Fork the [main repo](https://github.com/GRIFFINCollaboration/griffin-dashboard) and send your changes in a pull request to the gh-pages branch (which is the default).
 If you've never worked with git or GitHub before, [start with Software Carpentry](http://swcarpentry.github.io/git-novice/).
  - Please write some unit tests to examine as much of your code as possible; see examples in the `/tests` directory.
 Good candidates for unit testing are any physics calculations, data manipulations, or any other function that returns a result.
 Functions that affect the DOM are more complicated to test, to be expanded on in future - for now, try and separate calculations from DOM manipulations for ease of testing.
  - Please limit individual functions to 50 lines or less - functions longer than this can probably be re-written as several simpler functions, making them easier to test, debug and reuse.